 Controller – who we are

-The data controller of our site is Jonathan Frank T/A TaxAssist Accountants of 20 Church Street, Colne, Lancashire, BB8 0LG.
+The data controller is Jonathan Frank T/A TaxAssist Accountants of 20 Church Street, Colne, Lancashire, BB8 0LG.
 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager via our contact form.

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.